cloudbring/sfJwtPhpUnitPlugin/USAGE.md

   `sf_test_dir/functional/frontend/accountActionsTest.php`.

-* Just as with unit tests, JPUP does not actually care how you organize your tests; we just found that it's more efficient for us to locate and run tests when they are organized by module and action rather than just by action.
+* Just as with unit tests, JPUP does not actually care how you organize your tests.
+You can create a single functional test case for each module if you want;
+  we just found that it's more efficient for us to locate and run tests when they are organized by module and action rather than just by action.

 # Writing Tests #
 ## Writing Unit Tests ##